Confidential Inference via Ternary Model Partitioning: Introduction

 \section{Introduction}

-It is convenient to leverage public cloud platforms to serve deep learning (DL) models.
-Service users can deploy their pre-trained proprietary DL models, in the form of deep neural networks (DNNs), to serve prediction requests.
-Customized prediction APIs can be exposed to be further integrated into mobile or desktop applications.

-However, deploying and serving DL models in public clouds continues to pose security and privacy challenges.
-DL systems often process large amounts of user input data and depend on the latest innovations in hardware acceleration.
-Although users expect cloud providers to be trustworthy and dependable, they still remain cautious about the confidentiality of their input data.
-Accidental disclosures of private user data may violate increasingly stricter data protection regulations and lead to reputation damage.
+It has never been easier than today to establish online \ac{AI} services in the public cloud.
+Users can deploy their pre-trained \ac{ML} models to cloud machines and launch services instantly.
+However, running services on third-party's infrastructures, but without full control of the computing stacks, continues to pose security and privacy challenges.
+Although users expect cloud providers to be trustworthy and dependable, they still remain cautious about the confidentiality of their supplied data.
+Accidental disclosures of private user data may violate increasingly stricter data protection regulations and lead to reputation damage of service providers.

-To address the data confidentiality problem for deploying models in a third-party cloud, researchers proposed approaches based on cryptographic primitives\cite{gilad2016cryptonets, mohassel2017secureml, liu2017oblivious} to enable privacy-preserving predictions.
+To address the data protection problem of deploying models in the public cloud, researchers proposed approaches based on cryptographic primitives\cite{gilad2016cryptonets, mohassel2017secureml,liu2017oblivious} to enable privacy-preserving predictions.
 Although significant performance improvements have been made, these approaches are still not practical to be deployed in production environments.
-Distributed machine learning has also been proposed to protect data confidentiality\cite{shokri2015privacy, ossia2017hybrid,li2017privynet,mcmahan2016communication}.
-There, part of the deep learning functionality is delegated to the clients and private data are retained on client machines.
-However, these approaches introduced additional complexities to the client-side program logic; they also required more computing power on client devices, which are typically resource constrained.
+Distributed machine learning has also been proposed to protect data confidentiality\cite{shokri2015privacy,ossia2017hybrid,li2017privynet,mcmahan2016communication}.
+There, part of the model functionality is delegated to the clients and private data are retained on client machines.
+However, these approaches introduced additional complexities to the client-side program logic.
+They also required more computing power on client devices, which are typically resource constrained.